 Judges have the sole right to assess and award and/or deduct points and will operate as a team, judging each car together as a group with one judge acting as score keeper.

-The decision of the judging panel (which includes the Event Director) is final.
+The decision of the judging panel (which includes the Chief Judge) is final.

 AREAS JUDGED: Engine compartment, interior, exterior, boot, wheels and tyres, lights.